GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ## Help

 Although we have just begun, it is important to mention the built-in help system.
-Let\'s look at the help for the `continue` command.
+Let's look at the help for the `continue` command.

 ```console
 $ timew help continue